Puffin Foundation Ltd

 • Environmental justice projects

-• Community-based arts programs
+• Community-based arts programmes

 • Documentary film and photography with social impact

-• Music programs serving underserved populations
+• Music programmes serving underserved populations

 What They Don't Fund